jessepav/lacygoill-wiki-backup/weechat/command.md

           ^
           notice that there's no slash in front of the name

-# Which command allows me to call built-in WeeChat functions from a key binding?
+# Which command lets me call built-in WeeChat functions from a key binding?

     /input